ramajoballester/sensus-loci/README.md

 # Roadmap

+- [ ] Point cloud range is in KITTI lidar coordinate system (x: forward, y: left, z: up).
+- [ ] ROS-based inference should forward input point cloud through test pipeline.
+In the meantime, model will output directly from input point cloud.
-- :white_large_square Use kitti models with custom configs for infrastructure (ros)
+- [ ] Use kitti models with custom configs for infrastructure (ros)
+    - [ ] Compare raw and processed point clouds in KITTI
+    - [ ] Compare them with ROS point clouds
-- :white_check_mark: Create custom dataset for infrastructure (DAIR-V2X-I)
+- [ ] Create custom dataset for infrastructure (DAIR-V2X-I)

-Create a checkbox list: